lokhandemm/Machine-Learning-Lab/README.md

 # Machine Learning Lab

 This repository contains implementations of machine learning algorithms using Python.
-The algorithms are implemented as part of the Machine Learning Lab course for the B.Tech CSE program with a Data Science specialization.
+The algorithms are implemented as part of the Machine Learning Lab.

 ## Course Overview